 - For traffic campaigns, this counts visits to your website directly from our pre-landing page (the page shown to users before they reach your website).

-What it means: Zeely uses a pre‑landing page with a Meta Pixel.
-This helps track users who click your ad and move toward your website or submit a lead form.
+What it means: Zeely sets up a pre-landing page with a Meta Pixel built in, and this helps track users as they click your ad and move on toward your website or submit a lead form.

-Why it matters: Even if your website doesn’t have a Pixel, this ensures that “Results” accurately show user actions.
+Why it matters: Even if your own website doesn't have a Pixel installed, this setup makes sure that "Results" still comes through with an accurate picture of user actions.

-How to interpret it: For traffic campaigns, “Results” counts visits from the pre‑landing page to your website.
-For lead campaigns, it counts submitted lead forms.
+How to interpret it: For traffic campaigns, "Results" adds up visits that carry over from the pre-landing page to your website, while for lead campaigns, it counts up the lead forms that get submitted.

-If you’d like to explore the results of a specific campaign, simply click on the campaign card to open detailed statistics and performance insights.
+If you'd like to dig into the results of a specific campaign, simply click on the campaign card to pull up detailed statistics and performance insights.

 Reach